shopperlabs/v1.laravelshopper.dev/content/collections/docs/categories.md

 Categories are determinant of how people will navigate on your site and search for your products.
 You should focus on your category tree and how categories are organized even before you start creating product sheets.

-The categories are accessible via the Categories Menu on the left sidebar.
-The display page is rendered by the Livewire component `Shopper\Framework\Http\Livewire\Categories\Browse` and for the display of the brands table is the component `Shopper\Framework\Http\Livewire\Tables\CategoriesTable`.
+The categories are accessible via the **Categories** Menu on the left sidebar.
+The display page is rendered by the Livewire component `Shopper\Framework\Http\Livewire\Categories\Browse` and for the display of the categories table is the component `Shopper\Framework\Http\Livewire\Tables\CategoriesTable`.

 You can modify them in the component configuration file to use your own.